-The state of the art particles considered for the design are bauxite particles that actually are intermediate strength proppants.
-These particles are engineered to deliver superior conductivity and are characterized by a specific heat of $1200 \frac{J}{k a{\pi K}}$ .
+State-of-the-art particles considered for the design are bauxite particles that are intermediate strength proppants.
+These particles are engineered to deliver superior conductivity and are characterized by a specific heat of 1200 J/(kg.K).
+Two particle mean diameters were considered: $450\mu m$ and $900 \mu m$.
+A literature review was carried out and detailed in Deliverable 1.3.